slyprxme/Projects_Python/README.md

 # Projects

-A list of python Projects I did while learning the language.
+A list of python Projects I did while learning.